Supermarine Spitfire operational history: The Fw 190 challenge

 "Operation Jubilee", the amphibious raid on Dieppe on 19 August 1942, was supported by 48 Spitfire squadrons and would prove to be a turning point in RAF operations over Europe.
 While Fighter Command claimed to have inflicted heavy casualties on the Luftwaffe, the balance sheet showed the reverse.
 Allied aircraft losses amounted to 106, including 88 RAF fighters and 18 bombers.
 Of the fighter losses 29 were from flak, one ran out of fuel, two collided, and one was a victim of friendly fire.
 Against this, 48 Luftwaffe aircraft were lost.
 Included in that total were 28 bombers, half of them Dornier Do 217s from KG 2.
 One of the two Jagdgeschwader's, JG 2, lost 14 Fw 190s and eight pilots killed.
 JG 26 lost six Fw 190s with their pilots.
 Spitfire losses stood at 70 destroyed and damaged to all causes.
 The Spitfire squadrons (42 with Mark Vs, and four with Mark IXs) were tasked with ground-attack, escort and air-superiority missions, so the exact number of Spitfire losses to the Fw 190 is unknown.
-The Luftwaffe claimed 61 of the 106 RAF machines lost, which included all types (JG 2 claimed 40 and JG 26 claimed 21 kills).
+The Luftwaffe claimed 61 of the 106 RAF machines lost, which included all types (JG 2 claimed 40 and JG 26 claimed 21 kills); (elsewhere listed as 69 and 38 respectively).

 This operation saw the successful combat debut of the Spitfire Mk IX and the lessons learned from "Jubilee" would contribute to the formation of the 2nd Tactical Air Force (2 TAF).
 2 TAF would combine RAF fighter, fighter/bomber and light and medium bomber squadrons into a powerful army support organisation which would help lead to the successful outcome of D-Day.
 Experience from the Desert Air Force in particular, had shown that the most successful and adaptable instrument of close support for the ground forces was the fighter-bomber.
 In accordance with this, many of the Spitfire squadrons incorporated into 2 TAF would later take on the fighter-bomber role as their primary mission.

 Operating within the RAF were three "Eagle" squadrons: units manned by American pilots who had joined the RAF.
 First formed in 1940 and initially equipped with Hurricanes, these units converted to Spitfire Vbs in 1941.
 They were re-equipped with Spitfire IXs in early September 1942 and were disbanded in late-September 1942 as their aircrew and aircraft were transferred to the fledgling USAAF's Eighth Air Force to become the nucleus of the 4th Fighter Group.